-Philip is a wood sculptor using a variety of timber species, he designs and makes seating and sculptures where form, flow and texture are priorities.
-English Oak is his favourite material as its durability and presence in the landscape is almost unrivalled.
+Born in Oxford, England in 1987, Philip is a wood sculptor using a variety of timber species.
+Philip designs and makes seating and feature sculptures with form, flow and texture a priority.
+English Oak is a favourite for outdoor work as its durability and presence in the landscape is almost unrivalled.

-The desire to climb trees is still strong but mostly just for the view these days, while the desire desire to create in the studio grows daily.
-He is a talent to watch.
+The desire to climb trees is still strong but mostly just for the view these days.
+The desire to create in the studio grows by the day.